JangoBoogaloo/LeetCodeExcercise/README.md

 It's always an interesting topic to see how an algorithm/solution can be implemented in a different language.
 Sometimes an elegant/efficent algorithm in one language can be difficult or even impossible to implement in another language.
 For practice purpose using Python is very efficient, but I definitely support implementing them in other languages (Java, C++, or even Rust).

 A one point I will pause adding new questions and review existing questions.
 I will start supporting different languages by that time.
-ETA might be 2025.
+ETA in 2025.

+### Test Case

+While writing test cases will be a great practice and make the repo self-contained, it's not very efficient for 1st time leetcode practice.
+Again I will come back making test cases in my review time.
+ETA in 2025

 ## Resource & Inspiration
 * [Leetcode](https://leetcode.com/problemset/)